1050 Wishard Blvd.

 In an effort to reduce this time commitment and burden for researchers to connect to community partners.
 Dr. Bigatti started, with other collaborators on campus, the Latinx Community University Research Coalition of Indiana.
 The mission of the coalition is to connect university researchers with community organizations to address equity and well-being for Latinos across the state of Indiana, through community-engaged research efforts.
 The conference was featured in the local Spanish Media (https://www.youtube.com/watch?v=HocqWqoIIRs).

-African American Women’s Experiences with Breast Cancer Treatment – Community Engaged
+Breast Cancer in Black women – Community Engaged

-African Americans are more likely to die from breast cancer than all other groups, a disparity that in Indiana translates into a 42% higher likelihood of mortality.
-In this ongoing three-year study, Dr. Bigatti is assessing participants weekly throughout their cancer treatment to identify the points at which problems occur and what experiences specifically surround them.
-Upon completion of this study, Dr. Bigatti will work with community groups to create interventions that can be administered by community-serving organizations.
+Black women are more likely to die from breast cancer than all other groups, a disparity that in Indiana translates into a 42% higher likelihood of mortality.
+Dr. Bigatti partners with Pink-4-Ever Ending Disparities in research efforts to address this disparity.
+They recently completed a study assessing participants weekly throughout their cancer treatment to identify the points at which problems occur and what experiences specifically surround them.
+They are currently working on follow-up studies to improve the breast cancer experience of Black women.

 Cumulative Disadvantage – Team Science